Ellyse Perry: 2016–2019

-The Sixers finished the regular season of WBBL|02 in first place, although Perry suffered a hamstring injury while batting against the Melbourne Renegades on 20 January 2017 which forced her to miss the playoffs.
+The Sixers finished the regular season of WBBL02 in first place, although Perry suffered a hamstring injury while batting against the Melbourne Renegades on 20 January 2017 which forced her to miss the playoffs.
 The Sixers would go on to beat the Perth Scorchers in the final, with Perry present in person to accept the team's maiden championship trophy.

-Across WBBL|03, Perry led the league for most runs, scoring 552 at an average of 46.00.
+Across WBBL03, Perry led the league for most runs, scoring 552 at an average of 46.00.
 In the final on 4 February 2018, against the Scorchers again, she made 36 not out and hit the winning runs to secure the Sixers' second-consecutive title.

-Perry had an extraordinary WBBL|04, leading the league for most runs, scoring a record 777 at an average of 86.33.
+Perry had an extraordinary WBBL04, leading the league for most runs, scoring a record 777 at an average of 86.33.
 She was recognised by commentators for taking her game to "another level", characterised by a marked increase in her strike rate to 121.21, up from 98.57 in the previous season.
 Her scoring potency manifested in two centuries—one in an epic run chase at North Sydney Oval against the Scorchers, the other via a late first innings onslaught against the Brisbane Heat at the SCG.
 She was named Player of the Tournament as the Sixers claimed a third-straight minor premiership.
 Perry was instrumental in a classic semi-final at Drummoyne Oval against the Renegades on 19 January 2019, which featured a thrilling last-ball run out to tie the game, scoring 54 not out and earning Player of the Match honours.
 In the resulting super over, she hit a six off the bowling of Molly Strano to send the Sixers into their fourth-consecutive championship decider.
 In the final against the Heat on 26 January, Perry again top-scored for her team but the Sixers fell just short of completing a three-peat when their total of 7/131 was chased down in the last over of the match.